vijaysaayi/MSI-Validator/README.md

    > Are there any User Defined Routes on the subnet to which the App Service is integrated ?
    > If Yes , is the device to which the traffic is force tunneled, blocking any Azure Active Directory Dependency ?
    > - Do you still face the issue if Managed Identity is disabled and enabled again ?
-4. Run the command **"msi-validator test-connection -r <resource> -e "<endpoint>" "** and check if data is returned from the resource or inspect the error message.
+4. Run the command **"msi-validator test-connection -r < resource > -e < endpoint > "** and check if data is returned from the resource or inspect the error message.

    #### KeyVault <br/>
    From the below error message, we see that the App Service doesn’t have necessary permissions to access the KeyVault. <br/>